64 Fluid Ounces To Ml

 • Q: Is the conversion factor of 29.5735 mL/fl oz always accurate?

 • A: It's a highly accurate approximation for most purposes.
-However, slight variations exist depending on the definition of the fluid ounce (US vs. Imperial).
+Still, slight variations exist depending on the definition of the fluid ounce (US vs. Imperial).
 For exceptionally precise measurements, it's best to consult the most up-to-date and specific conversion factor.

 • Q: Why is the metric system preferred in science?